 A9.4.
-Personnel must be listed in MUSC’s system with a current netID and must have been assigned particular roles within the eIRB.
-Contact the eIRB administrator to discuss role assignment (i.e., why the personnel’s name is not found in a particular pick list) and to coordinate netID assignment, if needed.
+Personnel must be listed in MUSC’s system with a current NetID and must have been assigned particular roles within the eIRB.
+If the individual has not registered in the eIRB, have them follow the instructions outlined in FAQ 9.1 above.
+If they have registered and you are unsure of the roles they have been assigned, contact the eIRB administrator to discuss role assignment (i.e., why the personnel’s name is not found in a particular pick list) and to coordinate NetID assignment, if needed.

 A9.5.
 A study coordinator may create these applications to the point of completion but the PI must submit it.
 The eIRB is designed as a paper-less environment, incorporating automated routing for approval and on-line access to documents, such as the Informed Consent Document.
 The ability to have this process is based on the on-line authentication of individual users.
 For the eIRB system, the PI logs into the system, and, once authenticated, indicates the PI assurance via submission of the activity.
 Because of this electronic verification mechanism, the eIRB system will only allow the Principal Investigator to submit the initial study, amendment, continuing review & reportable event applications.

 A9.6.
 The system only generates e-mail notices for department reviews, when the IRB has comments or have reviewed the studies and when a continuing review is due.
 It will not generate a notice to the PI that a study is ready for IRB submission.
 This communication must occur outside of the eIRB system through your routine notification methods.